Want to break up with plastic but don’t know where to start?

 40. Raid the pantry to make personal care products.
 If my hair is frizzy, I rub a very tiny dab of coconut oil between my palms and smooth that over my hair.
 When I cook with olive oil, I rub any excess into my hands to soften my skin.
 Dab small amounts of olive oil on your face also to moisturize it.
 You can make your own deodorant (#44) and toothpaste or toothpowder (#45).

 41. Take back the bar.
 Liquid soap wastes so much plastic—the bottle and the pump.
 Use naked bars of soap.
 Whole Foods carries these.
-You can also buy them online from from Aquarian Bath, a plastic-free bath and body products shop.
+You can also buy them online from from Aquarian Bath, a plastic-free bath and body products shop and Etsy shops.

 42. Buy bulk shampoo or a shampoo bar or wash your hair the “no-poo” way.
 Some bulk stores carry shampoo in large vats.
 I have trouble finding shampoo bars locally.
 You can buy them online from Aquarian Bath.
 You can also wash your hair with baking soda, followed by a vinegar rinse.
 Get more information here.